runrig-coop/hedgerows/index.md

 technology should also banish any residual notion that small-scale farming and open source software are unrelated concerns.
 The ideological connection between food sovereignty and technology sovereignty turns out to be nothing new.
-We may be rediscovering that here in America's coastal cities, but in some parts of the world, and perhaps in farming communities not so far from our urban centers, that understanding was never lost.
+We may be just now rediscovering that here in America's coastal cities, but in some parts of the world, and perhaps in farming communities not so far from our urban centers, that understanding was never lost.

 The precise framing of her analysis, however, carries an insight far more profound, far more _ontological_ in character, than anything subsequent